Unveiling the Investment Potential of Cadence Design Systems Inc

 - Momentum rank: 9/10

 Each one of these components is ranked and the ranks also have positive correlation with the long term performances of stocks.
 The GF score is calculated using the five key aspects of analysis.
 Through backtesting, we know that each of these key aspects has a different impact on the stock price performance.
 Thus, they are weighted differently when calculating the total score.
-With high ranks in financial strength, profitability, and growth, and decent ranks in GF value and momentum, GuruFocus assigned Cadence Design Systems Inc the GF Score of 94 out of 100, which signals the highest outperformance potential.
+With high ranks in financial strength, profitability, and growth, but a slightly lower GF Value rank, GuruFocus assigned Cadence Design Systems Inc the GF Score of 94 out of 100, which signals the highest outperformance potential.

 Conclusion